Review written by Rosie Taylor.

 The latest installment in the PA saga, Paranormal Activity: The Marked Ones, inflicts the sustained terror that closes airways and has steroid-pumped bodybuilders stepping out to “take a phone call.”

 The plot shifts from previous films, to an intelligent, Latin-focused fork on the Paranormal road.
 The film focuses on Jesse (Andrew Jacobs), a typical teenage boy who delves too far into things that ought to be left alone.
 After his school friend murders the elderly woman in the apartment below him, Jesse and his band of sidekicks, including best friend Hector (Jorge Diaz), seek answers.
 Jesse wakes with a bite-like mark on his forearm, and begins his dark decent, transforming to host a paranormal entity.

 The two boys are appealing and believable, with some hilarious one-liners and a ‘bromantic’ chemistry to break up the morbid themes of death and possession.
-No complaints about the support cast either, acting isn’t so difficult in front of a camcorder.
+No complaints about the support cast either.

-However, let’s face it, the ‘found footage’ style of filmmaking is tired and boring.
-Blair Witch Project was groundbreaking, and everyone got a little excited for the first few Paranormal Activity films, but I don’t see the gimmick enduring.
-Although, it did serve to strengthen the appearance of camaraderie between the leads — they convinced us they were just a couple of real boys.
+However, let’s face it, the ‘found footage’ style of filmmaking is tired and, often, now boring.
+Blair Witch Project was groundbreaking, and everyone got a little excited for the first few Paranormal Activity films, but it’s hard to see the gimmick enduring with quality hits.
+Although, it did serve to strengthen the appearance of camaraderie between the leads – I was convinced that these two were just a couple of real boys.

-The Marked Ones comes full circle, tying a few knots with the loose ends of previous films, but keep an eye out for Paranormal Activity 5 later this year.
+The Marked Ones comes full circle, tying a few knots with the loose ends of previous films.
+Of course, it’s an extended franchise here, so keep an eye out for Paranormal Activity 5 later this year.